christopherstj/pathquest-frontend/ARCHITECTURE.md

 - `ActivityDetailPanel.tsx` - Desktop right panel for activity details.
 Shows Details/Summits/Analytics tabs, GPX route on map, elevation profile with hover interaction.
 - `ProfileDetailPanel.tsx` - Desktop right panel for user profile details.
 Shows profile stats and action buttons.
 Accepted challenges are displayed in the Challenges tab of the left pane (DiscoveryDrawer).
 Uses useProfileMapEffects hook.
 - `ProfileDetailContent.tsx` - Profile detail content with SSR data (used by static pages).
 Uses shared UI components.
+- `ProfileSummitsList.tsx` - User's peaks list with advanced filtering and sorting.
+Features:
+  - **Filter Bar**: State dropdown, elevation presets (14ers/13ers/12ers), repeat peaks toggle
+  - **Sort Options**: Most summits, highest elevation, most recent, first climbed, A-Z
+  - **Show All on Map**: Button to zoom map to fit all summited peaks
-- `ProfileSummitsList.tsx` - User's peaks list with search.
-When `compact` prop is true, hides internal tabs (tabs are in DiscoveryDrawer).
-Supports ordering by summit count descending.
+  - When `compact` prop is true, hides internal tabs (tabs are in DiscoveryDrawer).
+Uses infinite scroll for pagination.
 - `ProfileJournal.tsx` - User's summit journal grouped by activity.
 Fetches all summits via `searchUserSummits`, groups by activity_id, fetches activity details, and renders `ActivityWithSummits` and `OrphanSummitCard` components.
 Similar to PeakUserActivity but for all peaks.
 Detects ownership via `useIsAuthenticated` hook and passes `isOwner` prop to child components to control edit/delete button visibility.
 Invalidates query cache when summits are deleted.
 - `ProfileChallenges.tsx` - User's accepted challenges list.
 Fetches user profile data and displays accepted challenges with progress bars.
 Used in the Challenges tab of the left pane (DiscoveryDrawer) when viewing a user profile.
 Shows challenge name, completion count (completed/total), and progress bar.
 Each challenge links to its detail page.